 The advent of diesel locomotives and the construction of a new line to the North saw an end to the days when the steam trains stopped at Boondi to refill their water tanks.

 The water catchment system at Boondi is similar to numerous other catchment systems on granite outcrops in Western Australia.
 It consists of perimeter harvest walls and rock-lined channels that direct rainfall runoff into a storage reservoir.
-Generally the storage reservoirs were roofed to slow down evaporation.
+Generally the storage reservoirs were roofed to slow down evaporation and today the support posts can still be seen in a few of the various reservoirs

 The reports of the various trips, tours and travels on the Adventures website have a lot of information about place names – their naming and features – toponymy.
 More information.